-It’s no secret that our tiny Hong Kong apartments can accumulate a lot of clutter over the years, and before we know it, we’re battling with bowing wardrobe rails, overflowing draws, and god knows what lurking under our bed.
-But New Year is the perfect time to clear the clutter, so we’ve done our homework to find you the best ways to donate your unwanted items and give them a second life, while contributing towards a worthy cause.
+It’s no secret that our tiny Hong Kong apartments can accumulate a lot of clutter, and before we know it, we’re battling with bowing wardrobe rails, overflowing draws, and who knows what’s lurking underneath our bed?
+So, to help you out, we’ve done our homework to find you the best ways to donate your unwanted items, give them a second life, all while contributing towards a worthy cause.
 Get ready to lighten the load and help those in need!

-If you’re looking to lighten your book shelf and give your favourite reads a new home, then second-hand bookstore BooksMart is always on the lookout for donations.
-Located in Sai Ying Pun, the store sells quality, new and used English books at very reasonable prices.
+If you’re looking to lighten your bookshelf and give your favourite reads a new home, then second-hand bookstore BooksMart is always on the lookout for donations.
+Located in Sai Ying Pun, the store sells new and used English books at very reasonable prices.
 However, be sure to email them a list of your books first so they can tell you which ones they can accept.

 What you can donate: Books